htcondor/htcondor/docs/users-manual/when-job-wont-run.rst

 Sometimes, when you submit a job to HTCondor, it sits idle seemingly forever, *condor_q* shows it in the idle state, when you expect it should start running.
-This can be frustrating, but there are tools to give visibibility so you can debug what is going on.
+This can be frustrating, but there are tools to give visibility so you can debug what is going on.

 Jobs that start but are quickly evicted